Sexual Assault on Campus: Are Universities and the Gov. Helping?

 A student was told to stay quiet about her sexual assault because UBC didn’t want to taint its image.

 Most disturbingly, CBC News reported that Monica Kay, Director of Conflict Management, Equity and Inclusion offices at UBC, told a student who came forward to keep quiet about the incidents.
-“We can’t have you guys tell anybody or talk about this or say that there’s … a problem, because that’s like if people know there are snakes in the grass, but they can’t see the snakes, they’ll get really afraid,” Kay was reported as saying.
-A student was told to stay quiet about her sexual assault because UBC didn’t want to taint its image.
+“We can’t have you guys tell anybody or talk about this or say that there’s a problem.
+Because that’s like if people know there are snakes in the grass, but they can’t see the snakes, they’ll get really afraid,” says Kay.

 More recently, Ontario has introduced Bill 132, Sexual Violence and Harassment Action Plan Act (Supporting Survivors and Challenging Sexual Violence and Harassment).
-Universities across the province will be integrating the new bill into their policies, if they exist, regarding the reporting of sexual assault on campus.
+Universities across the province will be integrating the new bill into their sexual assault policies, if they exist.
 The bill focuses on students not having to report their story multiple times, as well as schools directing them to appropriate resources and providing accommodations when needed.